jaspereb/Retinanet-Tutorial/README.md

 Select 15 of the images and copy these into a new directory called `~/RetinanetTutorial/Data`.

-The names will all be out of order, which it's not actually neccessary, I like to batch rename them at this point which can save a lot of time in future if you need to combine datasets.
+The names will all be out of order, and while it's not actually neccessary I like to batch rename them at this point which can save a lot of time in future if you need to combine datasets.
 Do this using the thunar tool.

 `sudo apt-get install thunar`